michalgm/curiosityhacked.org/blog/oakland/about.md

 -
 ###Upcoming 2015 Open Lab Featured Projects:

-- March 29th, 2015 - Egg Hack
-- April 5th, 2015 - Closed, Easter/Spring Cleaning
-- April 12th, 2015- Tensegrity Structures
-- April 19th, 2015 - Cancelled.
-- April 26th, 2015 - Tensegrity Structures
-- May 3rd, 2015- STAR WARS DAY!
-(In prep for May the 4th be with you!)Light Sabers!
-Wookie Cushions!
-Laser cut wall clocks!
-This Open Lab is your only hope!
-- May 10th, 2015- Mother's Day!
-Learn the uses of plants and make your mom (or you!)a special gift of some lovely natural body products from scratch! -- May be cancelled due to lack of attendence, please let us know if you expect to come: info@curiosityhacked.org
-- May 17th, 2015- NO OPEN LAB: MAKER FAIRE BAY AREA MAY 15-17!
-We are hosting the rocket launching booth this year, come by and say hello!
-- May 24th, 2015- Kites!
-Have you ever been to the Berkeley Kite Festival and admired all the different amazing kites?
-Come learn about the science behind kite design and make your own spectacular creation to fly!
 - May 31st, 2015- Biospheres: a complete ecosystem in a jar!
 Back by popular demand!
 Some of the biospheres from 3 years ago are still going strong, come and add to your collection or make your first one!
+- June 7th, 2015- HEY YOU GUYS!
+Celebrate Goonies Day with us hacker style!
+Pirate Maps!
+Booby Traps!
+And more!
+- June 14th, 2015- Learn the uses of plants and make some lovely natural body products from scratch!
+Learn to make scented lip balm (tinted or not), homemade sunscreen, and/or an essential oil blend made custom for you!

 ##Past Projects:
 - September 7th, 2014 - Micro Crossbows - design by [Sonic Dad](http://www.sonicdad.com/project-details/micro-crossbow/)